-2) Web search results usually show the title to a page, a snippet about the page (which is sometimes taken from the page’s meta description and sometimes from other sources such as the content of the page), and a URL to the page.
-Segmenting a page into parts may improve the way a snippet is created for a page if it is taken from the content of the page, by concentrating upon using content found in an appropriate segment – such as the main content of the page rather than a sidebar or a footer.
+2) Web search results usually show the title to a page, a snippet about the page (sometimes taken from the page’s meta description and sometimes from other sources such as the page’s content), and a URL to the page.
+Segmenting a page into parts may improve how a snippet is created for a page if taken from the page’s content by concentrating upon using content found in an appropriate segment – such as the main content of the page rather than a sidebar or a footer.

-3) An entry point into a page (perhaps links shown under the main search result like Google’s site links or Yahoo’s quick links) could be more easily found because the main navigation of the site is more easily identified during the segmentation process.
-If the main navigation of a site accurately identifies how the site is organized, then it could help provide ways into the main parts of a site.
+3) An entry point into a page (perhaps links shown under the main search result like Google’s site links or Yahoo’s quick links) could be more easily found because the site’s main navigation is more easily identified during the segmentation process.
+If the site’s main navigation accurately identifies how the site is organized, it could help provide ways into the main parts of a site.

 4) Frequently Asked Questions (FAQs) pages can be more accurately segmented.

-5) A page that has multiple parts, such as a review page that covers many products or restaurants might be segmented into parts that could be used elsewhere.
+5) A page with multiple parts, such as a review page covering many products or restaurants, might be segmented into parts that could be used elsewhere.
 For instance, Google described how they might use a Visual Gap Segmentation process in a patent filed in 2006 for reviews in local search, which I wrote about in Google and Document Segmentation Indexing for Local Search

 6) Not specifically stated in the patent filing, but links found in different segments may be treated differently.
-A link from the main content of a page may be considered to be “higher quality” then a link from an advertisement or a sidebar and may pass along more link equity or something like PageRank.
+A link from a page’s main content may be considered “higher quality” than a link from an advertisement or a sidebar and may pass along more link equity or something like PageRank.

 Page Segmentation Approaches